Experience what it truly means to practise law by taking part in a mooting or mediation competition.

-The prestigious International Competitions Program will see those selected prepare and conduct a mock case before an international tribunal or mediate in an international setting, with teams participating in some of the following competitions:
+The prestigious International Competitions Program will see those selected prepare and conduct a mock case before an international tribunal or mediate in an international setting, with teams participating in the following competitions for 2027:

 International Law Competitive Moot (LAWS3086/JURD7486)